top of page

-Scholarship applications are accepted once a year and the Trust follows a strict application and audition process.
-Each academic year we award amounts ranging from £2,500 to £9,000 per scholar, depending on individual circumstances.
+Each academic year we award scholarships ranging from £1,500 to £9,000 per scholar, depending on individual circumstances.
 Scholarships can be used to cover fees, instrument purchase, masterclasses, competitions, recordings, concerts and other related activities.

 • Applicants must be of an outstanding standard and be able to clearly demonstrate that they are in need of funding.

 • Applications must be submitted online using the form on our website.
 No other format will be accepted.

 • Full biography or CV uploaded via the online form.

 • Links to at least 2 recent video recordings lasting approximately 4 minutes each must uploaded via the online form.
 Longer recordings can be submitted but candidates must specify the section to be heard.

 • Name and email address of your referee.

 We will ask for your reference if you are invited to audition.

 • Budget for the academic year 2023-24.